pfaffmann/react-geogebra/README.md

 ### Geogebra App Object

-To interact with the embedded GeoGebra app you use the applet object.
+To interact with the embedded GeoGebra app you use the _applet object_.
 You can save the object in a variable as soon as the GeoGebra app is **completely loaded**.
-Otherwise the applet object will be undefined.
+Otherwise the _applet object_ will be undefined.
 You can define a function and give a reference to the 'appletOnLoad' prop.
 This function is called as soon as the GeoGebra App is completely loaded.

 ```jsx